Arab ministers call for action on Annan's Syria plan

 Annan said on Tuesday that Syria had accepted the proposal but he acknowledged that resolving the crisis would be a “long difficult task” and violence continued with Assad’s forces attacking rebels taking refuge across the border in Lebanon.

-U.S. Secretary of State Hillary Clinton also greeted Syria’s decision skeptically, saying Washington would judge Assad on his actions not on what he said.
+U.S. Secretary of State Hillary Clinton also greeted Syria’s decision skeptically, saying Washington would judge Assad on his actions not on what he said, given his record of “over-promising, and under-delivering.”

-Western and Arab leaders will meet in Istanbul on April 1 to discuss Syrian transition, and U.S., Turkish and Arab officials are pushing the divided Syrian opposition to unite though they remain sharply split over how to form a post-Assad government.
+Western and Arab leaders are due to meet in Istanbul on April 1 to discuss a political transition, and U.S., Turkish and Arab officials are pushing the divided Syrian opposition to unite though they remain sharply split over how to form a post-Assad government.

 While Western and Arab governments may be keen to see the end of a 40-year Assad family dynasty, they are wary of what kind of government might replace him.